8 Typical Video not Playing Errors & Their Solutions

 Take Google Drive as an example, you can upload 4K videos to it but you can’t play videos in 4K.
 Google Drive only accepts 1080p/720p/480p/360p or lower preview and it favors 360p videos playback.
 What does that mean, if you upload videos above 360p like 2160p to Google Drive, Google Drive processes videos for a very long time to 360p for smooth playback, or it totally can’t play the videos.

-Causes to this error:
+Causes to this kind of video not playing error:

 - Cloud services often process videos before playing.